 Remove your spoilboard by loosening the four M4 flathead bolts that hold it to the T-slot bed.
 You can do this with a 2.5 mm hex key (included in the Precision Fixturing and Toe Clamp Set).

 Slide the square nuts into the T-slots.
 If the square nuts don’t fit in your T-slot bed, use the hex nuts.
 If neither can easily slide into the slots, clean any swarf that might be impeding the nuts.
 If you’re planning to add a Toe Clamp to the first slot, add two additional nuts to the first slot (three total).

 Place the Tall Alignment Bracket on the bed and drop the screws in place over each of the five nuts.
 Finger-tighten all five bolts.

 While ensuring the bracket remains aligned with the T-slot bed, tighten each screw lightly with the included hex key, one at a time.
 Then come back around and tighten each until snug, making sure the front and left sides of the bracket are flush with the front and left sides of the T-slot bed.

-Power user tip: Locating the Tall Alignment bracket in software
+Power User Tip: Locate the Tall Alignment Bracket in Software

-Bantam Tools Desktop Milling Machine Software does not yet officially support location of the Tall Alignment Bracket in software.
-However, because it is the same dimensions (other than thickness) as the bottom part of the thin Alignment Bracket that ships with every milling machine, it is possible to locate the Tall Alignment Bracket using the same steps.
-This has the benefit of allowing you to precisely locate your material to the corner of the Tall Alignment Bracket, with no guesswork.
+The Bantam Tools Desktop Milling Machine Software doesn't yet officially support location of the Tall Alignment Bracket in software.
+However, because it's the same dimensions (other than thickness) as the bottom part of the thin Alignment Bracket that ships with every milling machine, you can locate the Tall Alignment Bracket using the same steps.
+This offers the benefit of allowing you to precisely locate your material to the corner of the Tall Alignment Bracket, with no guesswork.
 However, it has the following caveats to be aware of: